April Lawn Care Tips

 It's important in the spring time to train your root system.
 Typically a good deep watering (about 10 inches of moist soil), once a week will be sufficient for your lawn.
 However, it may be necessary to water more frequently as the temperatures rise and the rain slows leaving your soil dry.
 Keep in mind though, if you begin watering too frequently early in the year, your roots remain shallow which makes your lawn dependent on frequent watering.

 How do I know if my soil is dry?

 You can test this in two different ways.
 First, you can probe the soil with a screwdriver or a butter knife.
 If it is relatively hard to push in and moist soil doesn't stick to the probe, it's too dry.
 The second method requires you to look at your lawn itself to determine if it is a darker hue.
 Also examine the individual blades.
 If they don't spring back quickly when stepped on, this indicates dryness.

-While we usually don't see any insects damaging lawns during this month, there are however, a few incidents in April of Cranberry Girdler or White Grub.
+While we usually don't see any insects damaging lawns during this month, we have seen a few incidents of Cranberry Girdler or White Grub in previous years.

 As your lawn greens up you may notice some areas remaining brown.
 Pull on these areas with your whole hand.
 If insects are at fault, it will pull up like rug and you will see little white bugs on the soil.

 To control the problem, apply insecticide directly to the affected areas and check back weekly for improvement.
 Repeat this until all signs of insect activity are gone.

 With the moisture from the rain, mushrooms may begin to appear in your lawn.
 This is a relatively rare issue and takes care of itself as the weather drys.